 Why does the provision of period products matter?

-Schools and colleges will want to get their approach to this issue right because:
+Universities will want to get their approach to this issue right because:

 Easy access to period products is fundamental to the health and wellbeing of female and some transgender pupils, students and staff.